Energy recovery twin linear $e^+e^-$, $e^-e^-$ colliders (ERLC ) with high luminosities and accelerating gradients: ERLC-

-\section{\emem ERLC}
+\section{ERLC-\emem}

-Let us consider a twin \emem linear collider with energy recovery.
-Such a collider is also of a great interest, its physics program was discussed at several dedicated workshops~\cite{H1,H2,H3}, and this option is always taken into account considering LC projects.
-A principle scheme of such \emem collider is shown in Fig.~\ref{ee-scheme}.
+Next, let us consider a twin \emem linear collider with energy recovery.
+Such a machine is of great scientific interest; its physics program has been explored in several dedicated workshops, and this configuration has consistently been an integral part of the discussion for future linear collider projects.
+A sche\-matic layout of the \emem ERLC is shown in Fig.~\ref{ee-scheme}.